Dated: 5 February 2021

 Purpose of this privacy notice

-This privacy notice aims to give you information on how HCP collects and processes your personal data when you interact with us, including any personal data you may provide to us.
+This privacy notice aims to give you information on how HCP collects and uses personal data about you during and after your relationship with us, in accordance with the UK GDPR.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your personal data.
 This privacy notice supplements the other notices and is not intended to override them.
 We may update this privacy notice from time to time.